dev-protocol/hashi/spec/dev/1.x/develop/components/Form Field.md

 | `.is-danger`             | Renders the component in its danger state.  |

 ### Custom Properties
-These are for creating your own component themes.
+These are for creating your own component theme classes that you can append to the parent element markup.

 | Property                        | Effect                                      |
 |---------------------------------|---------------------------------------------|